sfigg/commercialization-public/design/device-experiences/OEM-UEFI.md

 ## UEFI benefits
 Firmware that meets the UEFI 2.3.1 specifications provides the following benefits:
 - Faster boot and resume times.
-- Ability to use security features such as Secure Boot and factory encrypted drives that help prevent untrusted code from running before the operating system is loaded.
-For more information, see [Secure boot, Trusted boot, and Measured boot](OEM-secure-boot.md) and [Factory Encrypted Drives](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/factory-encrypted-drives).
+- Ability to use security features such as Secure Boot that helps prevent untrusted code from running before the operating system is loaded.
+For more information, see [Secure boot](OEM-secure-boot.md).
 - Ability to more easily support large hard drives (more than 2 terabytes) and drives with more than four partitions.
 - Compatibility with legacy BIOS.
 Some UEFI-based PCs contain a Compatibility Support Module (CSM) that emulates earlier BIOS, providing more flexibility and compatibility for end users.
 To use the CSM, Secure Boot must be disabled.
 - Support for multicast deployment, which allows PC manufacturers to broadcast a PC image that can be received by multiple PCs without overwhelming the network or image server.